Tirumurai

 The four foremost Nayanars with Manikkavaasakar - collectively called the நால்வர்: (from left) Sambandar, Appar, Sundarar, Manikkavachakar.

-Tirumurai (Tamil: திருமுறை, meaning "the holy way") is a twelve-volume compendium of songs or hymns in praise of Shiva in the Tamil language from the 6th to the 11th century CE by various poets in Tamil Nadu.
-Nambiyandar Nambi compiled the first seven volumes by Appar, Sambandar, and Sundarar as Tevaram during the 12th century.
-During the course of time, a strong necessity was felt by scholars to compile Shaiva literature to accommodate other works.
-Tiruvasakam and Tirukovayar by Manickavasagar are included as the eighth, nine parts are compiled as the ninth Tirumurai out of which most are unknown, and the tenth as Tirumandiram by Tirumular, the famous Siddhar.
+Thirumurai (Tamil: திருமுறை, meaning "The Holy way") is a twelve-volume compendium of songs or hymns in praise of Siva in the Tamil language from the 6th to the 11th century CE by various poets in Tamil Nadu.
+Nambiyandar Nambi compiled the first seven volumes by Appar, Sambandar, and Sundarar as Thevaram during the 12th century.
+During the course of time, a strong necessity was felt by scholars to compile Saiva literature to accommodate other works.
+Thiruvasakam and Thirukovayar by Manickavasagar are included as the eighth, nine parts are compiled as the ninth Tirumurai out of which most are unknown, and the tenth as Thirumandiram by Thirumular, the famous Siddhar.
 The eleventh is compiled by Karaikal Ammaiyar, Cheraman Perumal and others.
 The contemporary Chola king was impressed by the work of Nambi and included Nambi's work in the eleventh Tirumurai.
-Sekkilar's Periya Puranam, composed a century later, contains the life depiction of all the 63 Nayanmars.
-The response for the work was so tremendous among Shaiva scholars and Kulothunga Chola II that it was included as the 12th Tirumurai.
-Tirumurai along with Vedas and Shaiva agamas form the basis of Shaiva Siddantha philosophy in South India and Sri Lanka.
+Sekkizhar's Periya Puranam, composed a century later, contains the life depiction of all the 63 Nayanmars.
+The response for the work was so tremendous among Shaiva scholars and Kulothunga Chola II that it was included as the 12th Thirumurai.
+Thirumurai along with Vedas and Saiva agamas form the basis of Saiva Siddantha philosophy in South India and Sri Lanka.

 History and background

-The Pallava period in the history of the Tamil land is a period of religious revival of Shaivism by the Shaivite Nayanars who by their Bhakti hymns captured the hearts of the people.
-They made a tremendous impression on the people by singing the praise of Shiva in soul-stirring devotional hymns.
-Tirumurai in anthology supersedes Sangam literature, which is predominantly secular in nature.
-The entire Tirumurai is in viruttam meter or lines of four.
+The Pallava period in the history of the Tamil land is a period of religious revival of Saivism by the Saivite Nayanars who by their Bhakti hymns captured the hearts of the people.
+They made a tremendous impression on the people by singing the praise of Siva in soul-stirring devotional hymns.
+Thirumurai in anthology supersedes Sangam literature, which is predominantly secular in nature.
+The entire Thirumurai is in viruttam meter or lines of four.
 The principal characteristics of the head-rhyming is influenced both by syllabic and moric prosody.